5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 ### Modify the INI file

-We need to add a flag to the INI file that allows us to toggle writing to the Window Event Log:
+We need to add to the INI a flag that allows us to toggle writing to the Window Event Log:

 ~~~
 ...